A "black hole theorem," and its implications: Restatements, and implications

 One can study the effect of $\Delta H$ for general such operators\cite{NVUEFT,GiSh2}, but a specific form for them can be strongly motivated.

 First, a natural scale on which these operators are expected to act is that of the event horizon size $R$.
 From the perspective of the semiclassical description these operators must act outside the event horizon,\footnote{Here we make contact with the earlier baby universe discussion.} but requiring them to, say, only act in a vicinity of the event horizon of Planck thickness would require finely tuning them, and moreover produces an unnatural consequence, a firewall\cite{SGTrieste,Brau}\cite{AMPS}.
-An additional motivation is that there are multiple arguments\cite{SGBoltz,DLP}\cite{SGsch,SG2d} that Hawking radiation is produced in a ``quantum atmosphere" of thickness $\calo(R)$; this suggests that this is the domain relevant also to resolution of the problems associated with Hawking radiation.
+An additional motivation is that there are multiple arguments\cite{SGBoltz,DLP}\cite{SGsch,SG2d,GiPe} that Hawking radiation is produced in a ``quantum atmosphere" of thickness $\calo(R)$; this suggests that this is the domain relevant also to resolution of the problems associated with Hawking radiation.
 Likewise, we expect typical transitions to be induced between states with energy difference $\sim 1/R$.

 Second, one reasonably hypothesizes that $\Delta H$ couples universally to {\it all} fields.
-This helps preserve many aspects of the beautiful story of black hole thermodynamics.
-It also addresses\cite{NVNL,NVUEFT,NVNLT} Gedanken experiments of black hole mining\cite{UnWamine,LaMa,FrFu,Frol}, in which through introduction of additional structure, such as a cosmic string, a black hole's decay rate increases; there must be commensurate increase in the information transfer from the black hole, to avoid reproducing the basic conflict.
+This helps preserve important aspects of the beautiful story of black hole thermodynamics.
+Specifically, democratic radiation of all species is a hallmark of thermal systems, and while such couplings can increase the total radiation rate, this can possibly be reconciled with the Bekenstein-Hawking formula for the entropy if interpreted as stemming from an increase of the effective area in the Stefan-Boltzmann law\cite{SGBoltz}.
+Universal couplings also address\cite{NVNL,NVUEFT,NVNLT} Gedanken experiments of black hole mining\cite{UnWamine,LaMa,FrFu,Frol}, in which through introduction of additional structure, such as a cosmic string, a black hole's decay rate increases; there must be commensurate increase in the information transfer from the black hole, to avoid reproducing the basic conflict.
 A final motivation is the observed universality of gravitational phenomena.

 These assumptions can be satisfied with an expression \beq \Delta H = \sum_A \lambda^A \int dV G_A^{\mu\nu}(x)\,T_{\mu\nu}(x) \eeq where $T_{\mu\nu}$ is the stress tensor (including perturbative gravitons), where the integral includes the exterior of the black hole, and where $G^{\mu\nu}_A(x)$ can be thought of as ``form factors," and have support and spatial variation on scales $r\sim R$.
 These are part of the parameterization of ignorance, and should be ultimately derived from a more fundamental description of the states and dynamics of the theory.
 The hamiltonian correction \eqref{DHT} can be reorganized in the form \beq \Delta H = \int dV\, H^{\mu\nu}(x) \,T_{\mu\nu}(x)\ , \eeq where \beq H^{\mu\nu}(x)=\sum_A\lambda^A G_A^{\mu\nu}(x) \eeq behaves like a perturbation of the metric, but is an operator acting on the black hole state.